DPO Radio

 Tracking Before Consent

-Violation: These platforms may block cookies until consent is given but activate other tracking technologies like beacons, pixels, or fingerprinting scripts.
-This violates GDPR’s explicit consent requirements (Articles 4(11) and 7) and ePD 5(3), as tracking of any kind requires consent.
+Violation: These platforms may block cookies until consent is given but still activate other tracking technologies like beacons, pixels, or fingerprinting scripts, violating GDPR’s explicit consent requirements (Articles 4(11) and 7) and ePD 5(3).

 Third-Party Data Transfers Icon